crosscompute/crosscompute-policies/privacy.md

 If you're a child under the age of 13, you may not have an account on CrossCompute.
 CrossCompute does not knowingly collect information from or direct any of our content specifically to children under 13.
 If we learn or have reason to suspect that you are a user who is under the age of 13, we will unfortunately have to close your account.
 Please see our Terms of Service for information about account termination.

-## How we share the information we collect
+## How we Share the Information we Collect

 We do not share, sell, rent, or trade User Personal Information with third parties for their commercial purposes.